cldf/cldf/README.md

 To allow exchange of cross-linguistic data and [decouple development of tools and methods from that of databases](bigger_picture.md), standardized data formats are necessary.

-Once established, these dataformats could become a foundation not only for tools but also for instruction material in the spirit of [Data Carpentry](http://datacarpentry.org/) for historical linguistics.
+Once established, these dataformats could become a foundation not only for tools but also for instruction material in the spirit of [Data Carpentry](http://datacarpentry.org/) for historical linguistics and linguistic typology.

 ## What?